 Fall River is a larger medium-sized city located in the state of Massachusetts.
 With a population of 88,777 people and 25 constituent neighborhoods, Fall River is the tenth largest community in Massachusetts.
-Fall River has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Fall River has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Fall River isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fall River are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fall River is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fall River is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fall River who work in office and administrative support (14.55%), sales jobs (9.62%), and food service (6.82%).
+There are especially a lot of people living in Fall River who work in office and administrative support (13.93%), sales jobs (9.67%), and food service (6.80%).

 In terms of college education, the citizens of Fall River rank slightly lower than the national average.
 13.77% of adults 25 and older in Fall River have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Fall River in 2010 was $21,201, which is low income relative to Massachusetts, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,804 for a family of four.
+The per capita income in Fall River in 2010 was $21,718, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
+This equates to an annual income of $86,872 for a family of four.
 However, Fall River contains both very wealthy and poor people as well.

 Fall River is a somewhat ethnically-diverse city.
 The people who call Fall River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fall River residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fall River include French , Irish, English, and Italian.